afambuchi/cybersecurity-analyst-portfolio/README.md

-Hi, I’m Chidinma, Cybersecurity Analyst specializing in Blue Team + GRC.
+Hi, I’m Chidinma, current Cybersecurity Instructor building a home SOC lab.
-This repository tracks my security projects and skills progression.
+Here is a repo where I will be tracking the process and projects.